Gen3Coder/Grade-Management-presentation-system/README.md

 # Grade-Management-presentation-system

 This Python program recieves student information from teachers and performs operations and graphically presents the data findings.
-  It features include: -transforming raw grade to letter grades
+  It features include: -transforming raw grade to letter grades.
-                       -Calculate the average grade of a section -Compare average performance of 2 sections
+                       -Calculate the average grade of a section.
+                       -Compare average performance of 2 sections.
-                       -Present the section comparision using Bar charts via Turtle library FIgure out how it runs tho it'll slowly come to you :)
+                       -Present the section comparision using Bar charts via Turtle library.
+To run this program click on the code, press ctrl+a on your keyboard then ctrl+c to copy it and go to your IDE then ctrl+v to paste then finally run it.

 Group members
 1.Biruk Ayalew------UGR/0502/17(Gen3Coder)